t-anssingh102/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/New-AzRecoveryServicesRestoreRequest.md

 # New-AzRecoveryServicesRestoreRequest

 ## SYNOPSIS
-Creates a new backup policy in a given recovery services vault
+Sends a new restore request taking a request object as input.

 ## SYNTAX